samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 7 Marketing Analytics Case Study/Multiple Table Joins.md

   FROM dvd_rentals.rental
   WHERE inventory.inventory_id = rental.inventory_id

-#### hypothesis 1 : The number of unique inventory_id records will be equal in both dvd_rentals.rental and dvd_rentals.inventory tables if not then there exist an item on the DB THAT IS UNIQUE OR INACTIVE and we find it using above subquery. below are subqueries to satisfy equality.
+#### Hypothesis 1 : The number of unique inventory_id records will be equal in both dvd_rentals.rental and dvd_rentals.inventory tables if not then there exist an item on the DB THAT IS UNIQUE OR INACTIVE and we find it using above subquery. below are subqueries to satisfy equality.
 - SELECT
   COUNT(DISTINCT inventory_id)
 FROM dvd_rentals.rental;